OUT NOW

 The story:

 “I started writing the EP in Stockholm back in 2022.
 I was gravitating towards a lot of nature sounds and samples at first, playing with them endlessly on loop in the studio.
-I then started experimenting with synths and sample-based granular synths, creating these soothing, lo-fi landscapes that spoke to me.
+I then started experimenting with synths and sample-based granular synths, creating these soothing, lo-fi landscapes.

-At the time, I was struggling with my body, dealing with physical pain and mental exhaustion from burnout.
-I was wrestling with pain, and trying to find balance between taking care of my health while maintaining work, relationships, and an exercise regime.
+At the time, I was struggling with my body, dealing with physical pain and mental exhaustion.
+I was trying to find balance between taking care of my health while maintaining work, relationships, and regimes.
 I started questioning what all of my work was for, and who I was really doing it for.
-That’s how Body of Work was born: a struggle between taking care of myself versus bending to the ways of the world and wanting to fit in.
+That’s how Body of Work was born.

-Writing the songs opened me up to deeper themes of wanting to please others — lovers, friends, and the male gaze.
+Writing the songs opened me up to deeper themes of wanting to please others - lovers, friends, and the male gaze.
 I realised so much of my energy was directed outward, and that I had never really reconciled things internally.
-The EP is really about that journey, travelling to the deepest depths of the psyche, recognising my self-defeating patterns, and reconciling my pain.
-It’s about trying to find my ground, and reclaiming the body, both physically and metaphorically, in terms of where I put my energy.
+The EP is really about that journey, travelling to the deepest depths of the psyche and recognising myself.

-Writing Body of Work also made me think about generational silence and the women in my family who never had the space or privilege to speak about their inner lives.
-It had always been about survival, about getting on with things.
-Being able to document my own life, my feelings, felt like something I owed to them and to myself.”
+Writing Body of Work also made me reflect on generational silence and the women in my family who never had the space or privilege to speak about their inner lives.
+It had always been about survival.
+Being able to document my own life, my feelings, felt like something I owed to them and to myself.

 KÜLM combines her classical choir background with ambient electronic influence and pop vocalisations.
-Her productions focus on dissonant sythesisers and etheral amtmospheres, and her lyrics explore the themes of modern womanhood, love and and interspection.
+Her productions focus on dissonant synthesisers and ethereal atmospheres, and her lyrics explore the themes of love and and longing.
 She draws inspiration from her Estonian roots, the sounds of Stockholm and the light of Lisbon.